schorlton/REUSE/README.md

 # REUSE
-Rapid Elimination of Useless Sequences
+Rapid Elimination of Useless SEquences

-RESUSE is a k-mer based filtering tool for extracting foreign sequences from NGS datasets that do not match a reference sequence.
+REUSE is a k-mer based tool for filtration of reads in sequencing datasets that do not match a reference sequence.
-REUSE takes FASTA/FASTAQ file inputs with reference sequences, and outputs k-mer filtered mismatches.
+REUSE takes FASTA/FASTQ file inputs with reference sequences, and outputs k-mer filtered reads.
+Common applications of REUSE include filtration of host, contamination, PhiX or ribosomal sequences.

 ## Quick start